WriterBewareLogoSmall

 Qualified editors bring experience and training to the task, but at bottom, editing is a subjective process.
 There’s no formula for dynamic plots or well-rounded characters or even good prose style (beware of any editor who tells you there is).
 And even the most accomplished editor can’t turn a bad manuscript into a good one, or a mediocre manuscript into a blockbuster.
 They can only work with what’s already there.

-Turn a good book into a potential best seller.
+Transform a good book into a best seller.

 Again, there are no formulas for this.
 Best sellers come in all shapes and sizes, and even publishers are sometimes surprised when they happen (and when they don’t).
 Only a dishonest editor will make such a promise.